jvc56/MineGCG/README.md

 #knowledge

 If you tag the standard mistake like this the mistake will appear under the 'Unspecified' category in the mistakes table.
-Standard mistakes are case insensitive so the following standard mistake tags would be equivalent:
+Standard mistakes are case insensitive, so the following standard mistake tags would be equivalent:

 #findingSMALL
 #FiNdINGsmAlL